Sumwhen/mqtt_cpu_scheduler/README.md

 Since an optimal scheduling routine must be found, FIFO and RR are ruled out.
 Non-preemtive scheduling is easier to implement, so let's go with that.

-non-preemptive scheduling routines that match the task description:
+non-preemptive scheduling routines that find optimal solutions:

-EDF

-SJF
+sort the priority queue by time left after completion `let time_remaining = task.deadline - now.as_millis().unwrap()`
+`let time_left_after_completion = time_remaining - task.processing_time`
+with the least amount of time remaining having the highest priority.